Scout, Benthic , Abysso

-The GPH-1750m is a General purpose underwater housing.
-It is currently used as a housing for flashlight (Nautilux)and for streamlined POV cameras such as the Contour, Drift, Gamin Virb,etc. It is also used as an underwater housing for extra batteries, scientific sensors, control boards such as Arduino, time-lapse boards etc. When used as such, the GPH housing can be connected to the Scout/Benthic/Abysso via an underwater connector so that whatever is inside the GPH can interface with the action cam..
+The GPH-1750m and GPH2 are General purpose underwater housings.
+It is currently used as a housing for flashlight (Nautilux) and for streamlined POV cameras such as the Contour, Drift, Gamin Virb,etc. It is also used as an underwater housing for extra batteries, scientific sensors, control boards such as Arduino, time-lapse boards etc. When used as such, the GPH housing can be connected to the Scout/Benthic/Abysso via an underwater connector so that whatever is inside the GPH can interface with the action cam..

 The GPH has 3 o-rings.
 Water is kept out by twisting the GPH's end cap and lens assembly tight.
 Hence, please lubricate the o-rings with silicon grease.
 Use only a tiny amount as more silicone grease is not better.
 Before using the GPH for the first time, please test the housing empty.
 Tighten the end cap and lens assembly of the GPH and submerse in a sink full of water.
 Leave it in the sink for an hour or so.
 There should be no leaks whatsoever.
 If there is a leak, please make sure the end cap and lens assembly were properly tighten.